respoke/todomvc/examples/vanillajs-respoke/readme.md

 # Respoke & VanillaJS TodoMVC Example

 > Respoke lets you easily integrate text chat, audio calling, video collaboration, screen sharing, and peer-to-peer data transfer without the hassle of maintaining servers and traversing firewalls.
-Respoke works with just a few lines of JavaScript and is best used in combination with a JavaScript MV* framework such as EmberJS, AngularJS or Backbone.
+Respoke works with just a few lines of JavaScript and fits well when used in combination with a JavaScript MV* framework such as EmberJS, AngularJS or Backbone.

 > _[Respoke - respoke.io](https://www.respoke.io)_